-Most of the students make mistake of becoming selective with questions, which is not a right strategy, as in my opinion, the candidates should try to attempt every question, because every single mark is important in this exam.
-On an average, you get around 9 minutes to write an answer for a question, which is good enough time if you have done good writing practice.
+Most of the students make a mistake of becoming selective with questions, which is not a right strategy, as, in my opinion, the candidates should try to attempt every question because every single mark is important in this exam.
+On an average, you get around 9 minutes to write an answer to a question, which is good enough time if you have done good writing practice.
 You should right best answer for every question in an optimum time limit.

-In GS paper 1, there are 6 sub topics, which are; Geography, Indian Art of Culture, Modern Indian History, Post-independence history, Indian Society and culture and world history.
-The trend of UPSC has been very unpredictable; in 2012, around 20% questions were asked from post Indian constitution.
-This time, almost 45% questions were asked from geography; which means around 110 to 112 questions.
-10& questions were asked from Indian Art and Culture, 15% from Modern History, 25% from Post Independent Society and only 5% from world history.
+In GS paper 1, there are 6 subtopics, which are; Geography, Indian Art of Culture, Modern Indian History, Post-independence history, Indian Society and culture and world history.
+The trend of UPSC has been very unpredictable; in 2012, around 20% questions were asked from the post-Indian constitution.
+And in 2016, almost 45% questions were asked from geography; which means around 110 to 112 questions.
+10% questions were asked of Indian Art and Culture, 15% from Modern History, 25% from Post Independent Society and only 5% from world history.
 This means, that none of these 6 topics can be ignored as UPSC is unpredictable, and each topic should be prepared well.

 Book sources for Civil Services Mains exam

 For Geography, the most important source is standard NCERT books, and then after NCERT if you think you should study some more relevant material, then Shialendra Singh for Physical Geography and Majid Hussain or K Siddhartha for World and Indian Geography.
 In geography, Current affairs are extremely important.
 For instance, If you see the last year pattern of geography, most of the questions were asked from Himalayan Landslides and urban flood which is basically current affairs topic.
 Read current affairs here